cloudfleet/musterroll-ldap/README.md

     });

-If you want to be able to manage users you should also add the api module:
+If you want to be able to manage users you should also add the [api module][api-module]:

+    {
+      ...
+      "dependencies": {
+        "musterroll-api": "git://github.com/cloudfleet/musterroll-api.git",
+        ...
+      }
+    }

+And in the server code:

     var webServer = musterroll_api.createServer({
         userStore: userStore,
         /* This initializer creates an Administrator on the first sign in attempt with the credentials given */
         user_store_initializer: function(username, password, userStore, callback, error_callback) {
             var user = {
                 "id":username,